Joshua-Stacy-VA/Vista-VAM/A&A/VA_Guides/A&A SOP Guide_2019-02.md

 ¥ Region 6 - WRAP Assessing
 ¥ Region 6 - CIRTS Assessing
 ¥ Region 6 - OSCR Assessing
-¥ Region 6 Ð VHALWD Assessing  ÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊ
+¥ Region 6 Ð VHALWD Assessing

 Facility DRPs (collectively) cover the Region DRP requirement ISCP plan expected for each assessing entity as identified in GRC Facilities
 ¥ Facility.
 LAN.ISCP
 ¥ Facility.
 PBX.ISCPÊ(May only apply to certain facilities with wired PBX) ¥ Facility.
-Major application (May only apply to facility that house and manage the MA)ÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊ ÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊÊ
+Major application (May only apply to facility that house and manage the MA)

 Ê¥Facility.DRP
 Each facility must have a DRP plan
 ISCP plan expected for LAN and as applicable PBX and or MA